 Consider how many people visit your website and how much time they spend on specific pages.
 Whenever you get a new user, try to understand how they found out about you (Google, social media, etc.) - you can do this, for example, in your welcome email by including a multiple-choice question.

 The goal here is to determine how people become your actual contacts: you then need to understand the performance of your various marketing channels (ads, email, blog, social...).
 Find out which one brings in the highest volume of users, which one generates the most valuable traffic, and which one has the lowest cost.
-Keep track of the impressions, website traffic, conversion rate, and the average time it takes a person to click.
+Keep track of the impressions, website traffic, conversion rate, and the average time it takes for a person to click.

-Remember that the content marketing is still one of the most powerful tools for attracting the attention of new users: target valuable, free content to the niche in which you want to build your business and, of course, harness the power of all social platforms to make it go viral.
+Remember that the content marketing is still one of the most powerful tools for drawing the attention of new users: target valuable, free content to the niche in which you want to build your business and, of course, harness the power of all social platforms to make it go viral.

-This step assumes that you track the number of people who stay on your site after visiting it for the first time.
+This phase assumes that you track the number of people who stay on your site after visiting it for the first time.
 This is to make you aware of how positive the user's first experience with your offer is and how quickly a potential customer realizes its real value.

 Yes, because after acquiring new contacts, it is important to turn them into active users, who will use your services in a real way: you need to create a real relationship, pushing people to do something (precisely, to "get active").
-You therefore need to find ways to optimize conversions, simplifying some steps and making them more streamlined (for example, when registering or signing up for your newsletter).
+Therefore, you have to find ways to optimize conversions, simplifying some steps and making them more streamlined (for example, when registering or signing up for your newsletter).
 Don't forget about the user interface: a lot depends on the ease of use of your Web site and the speed with which your potential user gets to the call to action (to learn more, I recommend reading my article On the importance of graphics in web marketing).

 At this point, the goal is to make new users into loyal, repeat customers.